kyle-rader/kyle-rader/README.md

 ## 🚀 Recent project: [breach](https://github.com/kyle-rader/breach)
 A puzzle solver for the Cyberpunk 2077 breach mini-game.

-## Do Not Contact me About Employmenmt Opportunities or anything related to Blockchain or NFTs.
+## Do Not Contact me About Employment Opportunities or anything related to Blockchain or NFTs.
 I am not looking for a new job.
 Do not contact me about jobs.

 <!--